-The Australian Government Department of Education and Training, NCVER, Ipsos, and the USI Office manage personal information in accordance with the Privacy Act 1988 and the Australian Privacy Principles introduced by the Privacy Amendment (Enhancing Privacy Protection) Act 2012.
+The Australian Government Department of Education, Skills and Employment, NCVER, SRC, and OSIR manage personal information in accordance with the Privacy Act 1988 and the Australian Privacy Principles introduced by the Privacy Amendment (Enhancing Privacy Protection) Act 2012.

 Any person in the European Union (EU) who participates in this survey is considered to have opted in by their own choice, and should be aware that while NCVER fully complies with the Australian Privacy Act and Australian Privacy Principles, including the Notifiable Data Breaches Act, which have similar requirements to the EU General Data Protection Regulation (GDPR), may not at this time, comply with all GDPR requirements.

-For more information on how your personal information is managed, protected, and used please refer to the Privacy Policies of the Australian Government Department of Education and Training, NCVER, Ipsos, and the USI Office.
+For more information on how your personal information is managed, protected, and used please refer to the Privacy Policies of the Australian Government Department of Education and Training, NCVER, SRC, and the OSIR.

 Full details of each are displayed on the respective websites:

-For general queries about the survey, please contact the Student Outcomes Survey Helpline on 1800 071 219 (free call within Australia) or +61 3 9940 7745 (from outside Australia) or email email@example.com.
+For general queries about the survey, please contact the Student Outcomes Survey Helpline on 1800 413 992 (free call within Australia) or +61 3 8354 3629 (from outside Australia) or email firstname.lastname@example.org.
 This includes queries or complaints concerning your personal information, or if you wish to request access to or correction of your personal information.
-Correction of your personal information can only be made while the survey is being conducted as your name and contact details are destroyed once the survey is concluded.
+Correction of your personal information can only be made while the survey is being conducted and only for the purpose of administering the survey as records of your name and contact details are destroyed once the survey is concluded.